janhq/jan/docs/docs/about/about.md

 title: About Jan
 ---

-Jan is a free, open source alternative to OpenAI that runs on your personal computer.
+Jan is a free, open source alternative to OpenAI's platform that runs on your personal computer.

 We believe in the need for an open source AI ecosystem, and are building the infra and tooling to allow open source AIs to be as usable and comprehensive as proprietary ones.